Introduction to Mission Control

 In summary, Mission Control's core functions are:

-- Data exchange between connected apps regarding orders, product specifications, logistics, and all required data for shop floor operations
+- Data exchange between connected apps regarding orders, job specifications, logistics, and all required data for shop floor operations

 - Action triggering by sending events to all connected apps whenever data changes, so that the apps can react